nixjdm/emacs.d/README.md

 # README

 This is meant to be a drop-in replacement for my `~/.emacs.d` dir, so emacs will pick up my custom settings right off the bat.
+Emacs 24+ required.

 So to try it out (and blow away your own custom settings):
 ```